nyantropy/Gravitas/ARCHITECTURE.md

   systems, UI, tools, and engine commands that run once per rendered frame.
 - `isSimulationPressed()` / `isSimulationReleased()` expose action edges latched until the next fixed simulation tick consumes them.
-Simulation systems should use these methods for edge-triggered gameplay commands so input cannot be missed when render FPS is much higher or lower than the simulation tick rate.
+Simulation systems should use these methods for edge-triggered simulation commands so input cannot be missed when render FPS is much higher or lower than the simulation tick rate.

 `InputManager` records raw key/button edges generated while polling OS events,